The World's Two Double Landlocked Countries

 Liechtenstein is a tiny country in Western Europe, sandwiched between two other landlocked countries, Switzerland and Austria.
 It is one of the 17 landlocked countries of Europe.

-Liechtenstein is also home to some high mountain peaks, as it lies in the Alpine region of Europe, which can make surface transportation difficult.
-In addition, Liechtenstein has no airport.
-Nevertheless, this tiny country has one of the highest GDP per capita in the world.
+Liechtenstein is also home to some high mountain peaks, as it is located in the Alpine region of Europe, which can make surface transportation challenging.
+Additionally, Liechtenstein has no airport.
+Despite this, the tiny country boasts one of the highest GDP per capita in the world.

-So how does Liechtenstein deal with the challenge of being double landlocked?
-It does so, firstly, with business-friendly policies and incentives.
-The country has a low, flat income tax.
-It also has very lax incorporation rules, which have attracted many holding companies.
-In fact, the offices that the holding countries establish in Liechtenstein account for 30% of the country’s revenue.
+How does Liechtenstein address the challenge of being double landlocked?
+It starts with business-friendly policies and incentives.
+The country offers low, flat income taxes and has very relaxed incorporation rules, attracting numerous holding companies.
+Notably, the offices set up by holding countries in Liechtenstein generate about 30% of the nation's revenue.

 Secondly, Liechtenstein has joined various trade pacts.
 The country has a customs union with Switzerland, and imports 90% of its energy from the Swiss.
 Liechtenstein is also a member of the European Free Trade Association, and is now working to harmonize its economic policies with those of the European Union.

-Furthermore, Liechtenstein is part of the Schengen area, which allows free movement within 26 European countries without a passport.
-To make a long story short, Liechtenstein has been able to prosper, despite its double landlocked status, by making itself business friendly and participating in an increasingly integrated Europe.
+Furthermore, Liechtenstein is part of the Schengen area, which allows free movement across 26 European countries without a passport.
+To sum up, Liechtenstein has managed to thrive despite its double landlocked position by becoming business-friendly and participating in an increasingly integrated Europe.

 Share